ppotturi/adp-aso-helm-library/README.md

 ```

-##### Example 5 : Create 1 blob containers and 2 table for the existing storage account in your team.
+##### Example 5 : Create 1 blob containers and 2 tables for the existing storage account in your team.

 ```
 storageAccounts4: